 2.1.3 Auto Tuning

 The vast majority of PID process controllers come with auto-tuning functions.
 The PID controller learns how the process reacts to changes or disturbances in the desired set point.
 The controller then automatically calculates the appropriate PID settings.
 The latest controllers have fuzzy logic and automatic adjustments.
 Can handle nonlinearities and inaccuracies in complex control situations.
-Such situations regularly encountered in the process and manufacturing industries.
+Such situations are regularly encountered in the process and manufacturing industries.

 3、Programming the Controller, You Can Use the Software